munificent/craftinginterpreters/book/scanning-on-demand.md

 </aside>

 Next up, numbers.
-Instead of adding a switch case for each of the ten digits that can start a number, we handle them separately:
+Instead of adding a switch case for each of the ten digits that can start a number, we handle them here:

 ^code scan-number (1 before, 2 after)